simp/pupmod-simp-tpm/README.md

 --------------------------------------------------------------------------------
 > **NOTE**
 >
-> Setting the SRK password to an empty string is not recommended for actual use,
+> Using the 'well-known' SRK password is not recommended for actual use,
 > but it is required for both Intel TXT (Trusted Boot) and the [PKCS#11
 > interface](http://trousers.sourceforge.net/pkcs11.html).
 If you aren't using
 > either of those technologies, please use a real password.